 The 1998 romantic comedy You’ve Got Mail reunited Tom Hanks and Meg Ryan five years after they first found love in Sleepless in Seattle.
-In it, bookstore owner Kathleen lives in this charming New York City brownstone:
+In it, bookstore owner Kathleen lives in a charming New York City brownstone.

 During the opening credits, the camera pans up the brownstone and into Kathleen’s apartment:

-I kept hoping for a better look into that bathroom she’s stepping out of, but this is pretty much all we see of it:
+I kept hoping for a better look into that bathroom she’s stepping out of, but this is all we see of it:

-Greg Kinnear plays Kathleen’s boyfriend Frank.
-She watches him leave through the peephole to be sure he’s really gone before she checks her e-mail:
+Kathleen watches her boyfriend Frank through the peephole to be sure he’s gone before she checks e-mail:

 I got a kick out of seeing Meg Ryan checking her AOL e-mail.
 First are all of those noisy dial-up sounds that I had forgotten about.
 Then the little cartoon guy who looks like he’s running to fetch your messages.

 In 1998, all of the e-mail talk and Starbucks visits in this movie probably seemed very modern!

 Her kitchen may be small, but it looks cozy:

 Note the great woodwork in the hall and detailed trim around the doors:

 You’ve Got Mail was a modern update of the 1940 comedy The Shop Around the Corner.
 In a nod to the original, Meg’s independent bookstore was named The Shop Around the Corner: